cacophony-wj/LeS/.github/ISSUE_TEMPLATE.md

 assignees: cacophony

 ---
 This template was stolen with minor adustments from erri120.
-Just type over the non-bolded sections with your own words.
+Just type over the non-asterisked sections with your own words.

 **Describe the bug**
 Describe the bug as well as you can.
 Use precise language.